Decktech

 This deck is very opening hand dependent, as this will define how you proceed.
 Some openers will just win you the game.
 Outside of that, however, the principal goal is to identify what decks your opponents are on, which may or may not be obvious from their generals...

-Probably the most quintessential opening line of play is a turn 1 land into a dork, turn two land: casting a turn 2 Derevi, untapping something (perhaps cast more), turn three winter orb, win.
-These kinds of hands are common the most likely to successfully win you the game, particularly if that turn two play is a sphere effect.
+Probably the most quintessential opening line of play is a turn 1 land into a dork, turn two land: casting a turn 2 Derevi, untapping something (and perhaps cast more stuff), turn three winter orb/sphere, win.
+These kinds of hands are commonly the most likely to successfully win you the game, particularly if that turn two play is a sphere effect.
 In general, having a turn two sphere effect is the safest way to put yourself in a position to win the game.
 Winter Orb doesn't really become 'live' until turn (two) - three, although landing one as soon as possible is critical, as it sets the stage for victory.
 However, this deck has diverse elements.
 The most important principle is that you need to invalidate as many cards as possible as quickly as possible.
-Do not rely on drawing anything, figure out what the opening hand provides you.
-This deck is not as control as it seems in that it can rely on drawing gas, as that gas may or may not align with an adequately disruptive line of play, and this deck is not combo-oriented.
 You need to foresee how the elements you control interact to cause the most disruption on your opponents.
 Minimize risk of exposure first and foremost, ensure inevitability secondarily.

 The strategy of the opener:

 The deck has a low amount of lands on purpose, it's ideal to minimize the amount of 'dead' draw, and this deck rarely needs more than two or three lands for the entire game.
-This is why there are so few, but the side effect is that you cannot rely on drawing lands.
+This is why there are so few, but the side effect is that you cannot effecivly rely on drawing lands.
 Disruption needs to start at the latest by turn two/three, or you are heavily exposing yourself.
-The deck works on a very tight curve and with very efficient creatures, but this makes the late-game comparably poor to most decks if it does not establish an early game suppression...
-Although it can still disrupt some combos late game, However, if you have no way to protect for example a rule of law effect with Sphere and orb effects people will tend to end step remove it and get around your hate in the late game if you didn't establish a good board state or got exposed yourself...
+The deck works on a very tight curve and with very efficient creatures, but this makes the late-game comparably poor to most decks if it does not establish an early game suppression or explosive start...
+Although it can still disrupt some combos late game, However, if you have no way to protect for example a rule of law effect with Sphere and orb effects people will tend to end step remove it and get around your hate in the late game if you didn't establish a good board state...

 You want to use all of your mana every turn, you want to be thinking at least two turns ahead at all times, and you want to be thinking in the mindset not of 'how do I win', but rather 'how could my opponents win from this position'.
 The last point is the most critical.
 Derevi isn't really trying to win the game, it is looking to /not lose/.
 This is a very critical difference.
 The longer that you do not lose, the more inevitability you gain, as almost everything you do advances a state that approaches a hard lock.
 That is the next principle, soft locks are temporary and critical to surviving the early turns against combo and midrange decks, but they are a band-aid.
 You are trying to advance the board state to one of a hard lock.
 Rarely, you will have the opportunity to just win, usually on the back off an Elesh Norn or an especially explosive start.
 However, these are few and unlikely, and almost never necessary.
 Rather, your end game is one of a hard lock victory.
 Once opponents can literally do nothing about the board state, your dorks and bird wizard will eventually finish the job. first You hinder your opponents resulting on them grasping onto their last resources, and then you need to stop them from doing anything at all.